DavidMercier/TriDiMap/docs/image_correlation.rst

 .. include:: includes.rst

 Coupling statistical indentation and microscopy observation can be a good solution to evaluate micromechanical properties of materials [#Hilloulin_2018]_, [#Kalali_2023]_.
+More recently correlation between structural and mechanical data, based on a ML approach, has been used for example to detail nanoscale multiphase metals [#Bruno_2024]_.

 Loading and analyzing/comparing binary maps
 ############################################